walternathan6754/AddGradient/README.md

     * 'alpha'         -- float 0 to 1 indicating the alpha channel of the gradient
     * 'inverse'       -- boolean indicating if gradient is up-down or down-up orientated
     * 'auto'          -- boolean indicating if the figure has 'auto' scaled axis
-* resizeGradient.m
+* **resizeGradient.m**
-    function to resize an already added gradient if it does not fit current axis
+    function to resize an already added gradient if it does not fit current axis.
+This can occur when a figure size is changed post gradient addition
-* colors.mat
+* **colors.mat**
     Matlab matrix with various color gradients included

 ### Example
-To add a colored gradient to the following image
+The command to add a colored gradient to the following image

 <img src="./images/no_gradient.png" width="200">

-`>> $ addGradient(gcf, 'rangeLow', 0, 'rangeHigh',100,'colormap', 'blues', 'alpha', .1, 'inverse', 1);`
+`>> addGradient(gcf, 'rangeLow', 0, 'rangeHigh',100,'colormap', 'blues', 'alpha', .1, 'inverse', 1);`

-This command adds a red tinted gradient to the figure as shown below
+This command adds a red tinted gradient to the figure, as shown below

 <img src="./images/with_gradient.png" width="200">

+This function is commonly used in our group for finalizing images for publication